Geometrical description and Faddeev-Jackiw quantization of electrical networks: Geometrical description of classical electrical circuits

+In the following, we will denote the total energy contributions by $H_T=H+H_d(t)$, combining the passive and active components.

+Both sets of relations \eqref{eq:conscl} seem to be half of a Hamiltonian pair, with opposing signs for capacitive and inductive elements.
+Thus, we associate a degenerate two-form on $\mathcal{M}_{2B}$ to the actual content of the circuit as

-Here, if necessary, we incur in the standard abuse of notation $\mathrm{d}\alpha$ for the winding one form in an $S^1$ variable, by writing it in terms of the angle $\alpha$ in one coordinate patch.
+We restate again that, if necessary, we incur in the standard abuse of notation $\mathrm{d}\alpha$ for the winding one form in an $S^1$ variable, by writing it in terms of the angle $\alpha$ in one coordinate patch.
 We also associate a degenerate symmetric 2-covariant tensor field